Operational resilience

 is now a board-level mandate.

 Informational only.
-This page summarises public regulatory expectations to help practitioners orient themselves.
-It does not constitute legal or compliance advice and PRI is not endorsed by MAS, APRA, HKMA, RBI or JFSA.
+This page summarises public regulatory expectations across financial services and critical infrastructure sectors to help practitioners orient themselves.
+It does not constitute legal or compliance advice and PRI is not endorsed by APRA, MAS, HKMA, CSA, ASD, the Department of Home Affairs, RBI, JFSA or any other authority referenced.
 Always consult the primary source and your own counsel.

 The region's risk profile is not symmetric to the West.